-I’ll admit it – I cheated a couple of times – sneaking a piece of cheese here and a spoonful of ice cream there.
+I'll admit it, back when I was breastfeeding my kids, I cheated a couple of times - sneaking a piece of cheese here and a spoonful of ice cream there.

-I paid for it with a super fussy baby and a sleepless night.
+I paid for it with super fussy babies and sleepless nights.

 Try not to cheat.

-If you’re the same way, eliminate the temptations by removing the dairy from your house, or (if that isn’t possible because your family will revolt) store your food separately (like in a mini fridge!) so you won’t be tempted by going to your family fridge.
+If you're the type of person that will eat it if it's in your house, then get it out of the house.
+Or, if that isn't possible because your family will revolt, store your food separately (like in a mini fridge!) so you won't be tempted by going to your family fridge.